Aspirin intolerance and salicylates

 What about salicylates in food?

 Naturally occurring salicylates are found in a wide variety of plant foods and bacteria, and include methyl-salicylate and other salicylate salts.
-Some researchers have suggested that foods rich in naturally occurring salicylates can cause symptoms of intolerance, and recommend an exclusion diet.
-However, there is actually quite limited data that this is true, and almost all people with asthma are able to eat foods rich in salicylate without a problem.
+Although some researchers have suggested that foods rich in naturally occurring salicylates can cause symptoms of intolerance, there are no published studies which support this.
+Most people with asthma or who are allergic to aspirin are able to eat foods rich in salicylate without a problem.

 This may be because aspirin contains a special molecule called an acetyl group, while naturally occurring salicylates are mostly non-acetylated.
 Aspirin can trigger symptoms in some people with urticaria, but whether foods naturally high in salicylate can do the same is very unclear.